noahnewberger/Bikeshare-DC/data_loads/data_loads_readme.md

 1. dockless_trips_geo - Calculates trip distance, distance to closest start and end cabi station and keeps vital fields from dockless_trips.
 Jump data not currently included due to rounding issues with lat and lon that will hopefully be resolved in the future.

+1. ofo_users - Ofo operator data, users trips by user id and month, as of April have data from October through Febrary

+1. jump_users - Jump operator data, users trips by user id and month, as of April have data from September through Febrary

 ## Secondary Data (Weather, DC Population, Etc).

 1. dark_sky_raw - Dark Sky API data from October 2010 to March 22, 2018.
 Will be updated for rest of pilot period  at some point.